mannylee/aws-health-events-analyzer-v2-sg/README.md

 - **Targeted Notifications**: Teams only receive events relevant to their accounts
 - **Reduced Noise**: Account-specific teams don't get overwhelmed with events from other accounts
-- **Audit Trail**: Master email provides complete visibility for administrators
+- **Audit Trail**: Master email provides complete visibility for administrators with detailed tracking of email delivery status
+- **Email Status Visibility**: The master spreadsheet shows exactly which emails were sent successfully, which failed due to SES verification, and which events were routed to default recipients
 - **Flexible Routing**: Easy to add or modify account-to-email mappings

 ### S3 Health Events Override